mattvenn/piffin/lesson_plans/overview.md

 * 100 male to male wires,
 * 15 breadboards.

 We advise buying at least 20% more than you need to account for losses.

+Also, the Raspberry Pi holder makes things a lot easier, so either [buy one from us](http://www.piffin.co.uk/collections/shophome/products/raspberry-pi-prototyping-bundle-without-raspberry-pi), or [download the file](http://www.thingiverse.com/thing:231352) and get it laser cut.

 # Lesson plans

 If your students already have a basic grounding in Python, you can optionally skip the Turtle Prize (though we encourage you to enter anyway!)

-* Learn Python with 3 lesson plans from [the Turtle Prize competition](http://turtleprize.com).
+* Introduction to Python with 3 lesson plans from [the Turtle Prize competition](http://turtleprize.com).
 * [The Raspberry Pi](lesson-1.html)
 * [Elementary electronics & Python Stopwatch](lesson-2.html)
 * [Flash an LED with Python & Conditionals](lesson-3.html)